 Employee satisfaction is important, but it’s still important to challenge agents that continually request custom shifts.

 You may be able to alleviate the pain caused by offering preference-based schedules or use unavailability to allow employees to advise when they can’t work and schedule around.

 As people ‘opt-out’ of flexibility, they increase the burden of covering the unsociable or undesirable shifts on their colleagues, effectively turning their custom requests into a self-perpetuating issue.

 Also, this provides a useful incentive to retaining agents, who are often recruited on a flexible contract, with a view to moving to a fixed contract.
-You can still flex workdays/breaks even with fixed shifts
+You can still flex workdays/breaks even with fixed shifts.

-Planning Team issues
+Planning Team Issues

-In many operations, planning teams don’t push/promote themselves enough to ensure that these demands are balanced, and that’s invariably because they don’t have the power or the support they need to challenge business assumptions
+In many operations, planning teams don’t push/promote themselves enough to ensure that these demands are balanced, and that’s invariably because they don’t have the power or the support they need to challenge business assumptions.

-Schedules should reflect what your Planning team expects or wants to happen.
+Schedules should reflect what your planning team expects or wants to happen.
 Exceptions will always occur – that’s life, and dealing with exceptions is an essential part of the WFM specialist’s ‘art’.

 That’s why we have adherence exceptions.
 Fiddling too much makes it more difficult to keep the original plan in mind, and frequent changes make it harder to see which elements of the planned schedule work well, and which need improving.

-It’s often much more productive to provide key information to stakeholders instead, perhaps using more meaningful tools such as Balanced Scorecards.
+It’s often much more productive to provide key information to stakeholders instead, perhaps using more meaningful tools such as balanced scorecards.

-You can use all the time you save on more valuable tasks such as interpreting and analysing the key measures, or holding discussions with your colleagues to ensure that they understand the impact of any changes, and then work with you to come up with solutions
+You can use all the time you save on more valuable tasks such as interpreting and analysing the key measures, or holding discussions with your colleagues to ensure that they understand the impact of any changes, and then work with you to come up with solutions.

-Don’t just put 5% sickness in and hope to get realistic forecasts, when you know that your business typically operates at 10% sickness levels
+Don’t just put 5% sickness in and hope to get realistic forecasts, when you know that your business typically operates at 10% sickness levels.

-The Number one WFM mistake we see is when forecasters double-count shrinkage by having it appear in both the shrinkage variables and in the schedule
+The Number one WFM mistake we see is when forecasters double-count shrinkage by having it appear in both the shrinkage variables and in the schedule.

 Optimising people and processes, whether inside or outside of the contact centre, is one area where organisations can secure a meaningful and ongoing return on their investment.

 In tough economic times particularly, the ability to ensure that your contact centre is using the optimal number of staff – with the right skills, and all working at the right time – will not only ensure that costs are kept to a minimum, but also deliver service level improvements as customers appreciate greater access to the contact centre.